metantonio/azure-data-engineer/prep_exam.md

     - [ ] 6
     - [x] 12

-         - Increasing the SUs to 12 still uses two nodes.
+         - Update a Node requires a maintenance stop, so Increasing the SUs to 12 still uses two nodes.
 The other options still use a single node that will stop for maintenance.

  10. You have an **Azure Data Factory pipeline** named Pipeline1.